 The Robinhood platform allows you to invest in thousands of stocks and a variety of ETFs.
 The regular trading hours at Robinhood are from 9:30 a.m.
 ET to 4:00 p.m.
 ET.
 Investors at Robinhood have access to the regular trading session and extended hours.
 Extended trading hours are outside of regular trading hours.

-Robinhood’s extended trading hours are from 9:00 a.m.
-ET until the market opens and from the market close until 6:00 p.m.
+Robinhood’s extended trading hours are from 7:00 a.m.
+ET until the market opens at 9:30 a.m.
+ET, and from the market close until 8:00 p.m.
 ET.
 Extended-hours trading is characterized by lower liquidity volumes and higher volatility.
 Also, the spread between the bid and ask may be wider in extended-hours trading.

 What can clients do with Robinhood's extended hours?

 With extended-hours trading, Robinhood clients can trade during the pre-market and after-hours trading session.
-Robinhood's pre-market session starts 30 minutes before the regular market opens.
-The after-hours trading session lasts for two hours after the regular market close.
-These trading sessions combined produce an extra two and a half hours of trading.
+Robinhood's pre-market session starts two and half hours before the regular market opens.
+The after-hours trading session lasts for four hours after the regular market close.
+These trading sessions combined produce an extra six and a half hours of trading.

 According to Robinhood, “During the extended-hours session, the price displayed on a stock’s Detail page is the stock’s real-time price.
 Orders made outside market hours and extended hours trading are queued and fulfilled either at or near the beginning of extended hours trading or at or near market open.”